jordymeow/ai-engine/readme.txt

 == Changelog ==

+= 2.6.8 (2024/11/13) =
+* Add: Similar to "Vision", support for "Files".
+For now, that means you can upload PDF in the chatbot while using Sonnet 3.5.
+This will be expanded to other models and features in the future.
+* Add: Messages Integrity Check.
+This will help fighting against malicious attempts to modify the system/assistant messages in the chatbot.
+When a query to the chatbot will be detected as malicious, an entry will be added in the Logs of the Dev Tools (in AI Engine's UI).
+It's for testing purposes for now, for those who are interested in helping us testing this, and once bulletproof, it will be deployed as an option with kick/ban features.
+* Update: Discussions now include the start sentence as well.
+* Fix: The WP Cron related to discussions was running way too often (forgot to remove the debug).
+* Fix: Encode the data used in chatbot shortcodes to avoid issues with special characters.
+* Fix: Support for embeddings models without defined dimensions (hi, Ollama's embed models!).
+* 🎵 Discuss with others about AI Engine on [the Discord](https://discord.gg/bHDGh38).
+* 🌴 Keep us motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
+Thank you!
+* 🥰 If you want to help us, we started a [Patreon](https://www.patreon.com/meowapps).
+Thank you!
+* 🚀 [Click here](https://trello.com/b/8U9SdiMy/ai-engine-feature-requests) to vote for the features you want the most.

 = 2.6.7 (2024/11/08) =
 * Fix: Enforcing discussions title length (and default title in case of error) to avoid repeated API calls.